COVID-19 pandemic in Barbados: January 2022

 On January 29, the country's Chief Medical Officer, Dr. Kenneth George, reported that Barbados's was in weeks four to five of Omicron surge cases and that day there were 630 new positive cases, over 150 individuals in isolation, and 12 people would be released from isolation.
 He also stated, "Effective immediately, the quarantine period for persons is no longer five days.
 Quarantine is for three days and you retest on the fourth day.
 This was instituted based on the epidemiology and the science of transmission of Omicron."

+April 2022

+According to the U.S. Embassy to Barbados, Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
+Barbados is now currently under a Level 1 Travel Advisory.
+There are no COVID-related entry requirements for U.S. citizens.

+Present-day

+There are around 2,000 people affected with COVID-19 currently in Barbados.

 Response

 Since shortly after the first confirmed case, daily updates have been given to the public by various members of government and medical community including: Prime Minister, Mia Mottley; Acting Prime Minister and Minister of Education, Santia Bradshaw; Minister of Health and Wellness, Lt Col Jeffrey Bostic; Acting Chief Medical Officer, Dr. Anton Best; Head of Infectious Diseases at the Queen Elizabeth Hospital, Dr Corey Forde; COVID-19 Czar, Richard Carter.

 The government has encouraged social distancing, suggesting that people practise physical distancing of six feet, limiting the size of gatherings (initially to 100, then 25, and eventually to three) and strongly recommending wearing cloth masks in public.

 Regarding external funding, the European Investment Bank is collaborating with the national government to fund $60 million in emergency healthcare spending connected to COVID-19.
 The Bank's loan will assist the public health system, specifically its COVID-19 treatment capacity and vaccine roll-out and storage.